nimitmk7/mcp-finance/README.md

 # Introduction
 This is a MCP server that helps your MCP client/LLM get access to financial data like stock price, company info, company news, earning dates.
-It is powered by the `yfinance` Python library.
+It is powered by the `yfinance` Python library and MarketAux API.

 # Tools available:
 1. Get Stock Price: Fetch the latest stock price for a symbol.
 2. Get Company Info: Fetch basic company info(Name, Sector, Industry, Website, Business Summary)
 3. Get Historical Data: Fetch historical data for a stock
 4. Get Stock News: Fetch latest news related to a stock symbol
-5. Get Earnings Date: Fetch the earnings announcement dates for a stock symbol.
-6. Get Market Indices: Fetch the latest data for major US market indices.
+5. Get Market Indices: Fetch the latest data for major US market indices.

 # Setup your environment